Top Ho Chi Minh City’s Attractions

 Ticket price: Free.

 Independence Palace, also called Reunification Palace, not only contains historical values but also a showplace of the South Vietnamese modernist architecture and interior decoration, typical in the 1960s.
-There are many interesting sights in this 5-storey building, including a recreation room, a bunker basement – full of vintage 1960’s phones, radios, tactical maps hang on the walls and office equipment, and a room filled with historic photos and a propaganda film showing how the South Vietnamese supporters and American imperialists yielded to Ho Chi Minh’s indomitable revolutionary forces.
+There are many interesting sights in this 5-storeys building, including a recreation room, a bunker basement – full of vintage 1960’s phones, radios, tactical maps hang on the walls and office equipment, and a room filled with historic photos and a propaganda film showing how the South Vietnamese supporters and American imperialists yielded to Ho Chi Minh’s indomitable revolutionary forces.

 This palace was once the residential and administrative quarters of the President of South Vietnam.
 Now, this palace has been one of the highlights of every Saigon city tour.
 So don’t miss a chance to come over.